-Action Associated Data Description Set MPLS TTL 8 bits: New MPLS TTL Replace the existing MPLS TTL.
+Action Associated Data Description

+Set MPLS TTL 8 bits: New MPLS TTL Replace the existing MPLS TTL.
+Only applies to packets

+with an existing MPLS shim header.

+Table 7 - Continued on next page

+Action Associated Data Description Decrement MPLS TTL - Decrement the MPLS TTL.
 Only applies to packets with an existing MPLS shim header.
-Decrement MPLS TTL - Decrement the MPLS TTL.
-Only applies to packets with an existing MPLS shim header.
-Set IP TTL 8 bits: New IP TTL Replace the existing IPv4 TTL or IPv6 Hop Limit a update the IP checksum.
+Set IP TTL 8 bits: New IP TTL Replace the existing IPv4 TTL or IPv6 Hop Limit and update the IP checksum.
 Only applies to IPv4 and IPv6 packets.
 Decrement IP TTL - Decrement the IPv4 TTL or IPv6 Hop Limit field and update the IP checksum.
 Only applies to IPv4 and IPv6 packets.
 Copy TTL outwards - Copy the TTL from next-to-outermost to outermost header with TTL.
 Copy can be IP-to-IP, MPLS-to-MPLS, or IP-to-MPLS.
 Copy TTL inwards - Copy the TTL from outermost to next-to-outermost header with TTL.
 Copy can be IP-to-IP, MPLS-to-MPLS, or MPLS-to-IP.